olufemiadigun166-commits/-Oracle-store.AI/README.md

 # -Oracle-store.AI
-Buying of products among small scale companies
+Buying and selling of  products